ericmandel/pyds9/README.md

     # install from the repository
     > pip install [--user] git+https://github.com/ericmandel/pyds9.git#egg=pyds9

-Alternatively you can clone the git repository or download and unpack the [zip file](https://github.com/ericmandel/pyds9/archive/master.zip).
+Alternatively, you can clone the git repository or download and unpack the [zip file](https://github.com/ericmandel/pyds9/archive/master.zip).
 Then ``cd`` into the pyds9 directory and issue: